-As of the submission date, the CMA/ELW Team made repeated requests to MDEAT staff for updated information on the state of criminal justice data in the TUAs; however, as of the date of the submission, the information was not made available..
+As of the submission date, the CMA/ELW Team had repeatedly requested updated information on the state of criminal justice data in the TUAs; however, requests went unanswered.

 Comments in this section reflect insights from the ACLU of Florida and its Greater Miami Chapter on treatment and disparities from excerpts from "Unequal Treatment: Racial and Ethnic Disparities in Miami-Dade Criminal Justice," July 2018.
 Noteworthy is that the authors classified Miami as one of the most segregated cities in the U.S. Additionally, gentrification will likely fuel enhanced segregation in this region.